Defending Against Stealthy Attacks on Multiple Nodes with Limited Resources: A Game-Theoretic Analysis: Nash Equilibria

 \section{Nash Equilibria}

-In this section, we study the set of Nash Equilibria of the simplified game as discussed in Section~\ref{sec:simplified} where the defender employs a periodic strategy, and the attacker employs a non-adaptive $i.i.d.$ strategy.
-We further assume that the attack time $w_i$ is deterministic for all $i$.
+In this section, we study the set of Nash Equilibria of the game where the defender employs a periodic strategy, and the attacker employs an {\it i.i.d.} strategy.
+For tractability, we further assume that the attacking time $\alpha_{i,k}$ is deterministic for all $i$ and we omit the subscript $k$.
 We show that this game always has a Nash equilibrium and may have multiple equilibria of different values.